tensorturtle/tensorturtle/README.md

 ### 🚴‍ [HYPER-DOMESTIQUE](https://github.com/neuroquantifier/hyper-domestique)

-Hyper-Domestique is a fully open-sourced development of active safety technology on bicycles, e-bikes and other two-wheeled vehicles.
+A fully open-sourced development of active safety technology on bicycles, e-bikes and other two-wheeled vehicles.

 <!--